When you think "Accounting" do you feel confused or intimidated?

 I'll try to cover most business types in these pages.

-The more I got into using the software, the more I grew to like the many reports and ease of moving around my clients small business accounting info.
-If you use another software, that's great, but please excuse the Quickbooks references.
+The more I got into using the software, the more I grew to like the many reports - many you can create and modify for your own needs - and ease of moving around my clients small business accounting info.
+It's easy to navigate from client invoices to client payments to pay a bill.

 So, enough about that.